SHOOT MORE FILM: A Beginner’s Guide to Film Photography

 📷 Best Places to Get a Film Camera… and the Best Cameras to Get

 • PLEASE don’t buy one of those new modern plastic cameras they’re coming out with now.
-(I’m looking at you, Target Heyday Film Camera 🤢) Also, we’re graduating from the disposable film camera level here.
+(I’m looking at you, Heyday Film Camera 🤢) Also, we’re graduating from the disposable film camera level here.
 We don’t need more plastic garbage, and we’ve created enough film cameras in the past, they’re just hiding in secondhand shops or garage sales!
-Plus, think of how much cooler it is to have a secondhand vintage film camera rather than a disposable or overpriced Target branded one.
+Plus, think of how much cooler it is to have a secondhand vintage film camera rather than a disposable or overpriced modern one.
 Another plus, they’re pretty cheap.

 • My favorite places to find film cameras (quickly & easily):